 We have reviewed 4101 preprinted and 159 published data availability statements, coding them as “open” or “closed” according to a predefined classification system.
 During this labor-intensive process, we appreciated statements that reflected the authors’ enthusiasm for data sharing (“YES”),[22] their bluntness (“Data is not available on request.”),[23] and their efforts to endear themselves to the reader (“I promise all data referred to in the manuscript are available.”).[24]

 A minority of published records we examined contained a data availability statement (n = 159 (42.0%)).
 This lack of availability statement at publication results in a loss of useful information.
-For at least one published article that did not have a data availability statement, we identified relevant information in the preprinted statement that did not appear anywhere in the published article.[25,26]
+For at least one published article, we identified relevant information in the preprinted statement that did not appear anywhere in the published article25,26]

 However, simply being required to complete a data availability statement does not encourage authors to not make their data publicly available.
 This is illustrated by the fact that, at both the preprint and published stages, the most common category was “Data available on request” (Figure 1).
-In light of the substantial impact that studies published as preprints on medRxiv have had on real-time decision making during the current COVID-19 pandemic,[11] it is concerning that data for these preprints is so infrequently available for inspection.
+In light of the substantial impact that studies published as preprints on medRxiv have had on real-time decision making during the current COVID-19 pandemic,[11] it is concerning that data for these preprints is so infrequently readily available for inspection.

-We provide initial descriptive evidence that strict data-sharing policies which require data to be made openly available (where appropriate) as a condition of publication appear to succeed in making research data more open than those that simply encourage data sharing.
+We provide initial descriptive evidence that strict data-sharing policies, which require data to be made openly available (where appropriate) as a condition of publication, appear to succeed in making research data more open than those that simply encourage data sharing.
 Our findings, though based on a relatively small number of observations, agree with other studies on the effect of journal policies on author behavior.
-A recent randomized controlled trial found that encouraging authors to follow a reporting checklist (the ARRIVE checklist) was not effective in increasing reporting quality,[27,28] while requiring a data availability statement was effective in ensuring that this element was completed.[2]
+A recent randomized controlled trial found that encouraging authors to follow a reporting checklist (the ARRIVE checklist, designed to improve reporting) was not effective in increasing reporting quality, suggesting a strategy of encouragement is not enough to alter author behaviour.[27,28] Conversely, in cases where authors were required to add a data availability statement, studies have found significant increase in the number of authors completing the field.[2]

-Finally, we also provide evidence that data availability statements alone are insufficient to capture code availability declarations.
+Finally, we also provide evidence that data availability statements alone are insufficient to capture code availability declarations in a standardized input field.
 Code sharing has been advocated strongly elsewhere,[29,30] as it provides an insight into the analytic decisions made by the research team, and there are few (if any) circumstances in which it is not possible to share the analytic code underpinning an analysis.
-Similar to data availability statements, a dedicated code availability statement which is critically assessed as part of the publication process will help researchers to assess published results.
+Similar to data availability statements, a dedicated code availability statement, which is critically assessed as part of the publication process, will help researchers to assess published results.

 Strengths and limitations